KRMisha/Makefile/README.md

 ### Options

-Options can be specified when building, running, and copying assets.
-These will modify the settings used to build the executable and affect what is considered the current `bin` directory when running a command.
+Options can be specified when building, running, testing, and copying assets.
+These will modify the settings used to build the executable (and optionally, tests) and affect what is considered the current `bin` directory when running a command.

 #### Release configuration